AdobeDocs/journey-optimizer.en/help/using/experience-decisioning/rules.md

 1. Once your decision rule is ready, click **[!UICONTROL Save]**.
 The created rule appears in the list and is available for use in decision items and selection strategies to govern the presentation of decision items to profiles.

+    >[!NOTE]
+    >
+    >The nesting depth in an eligibility rule is limited to 30 levels.
+This is measured by counting the `)` closing parentheses in the PQL string.
+A rule string can be up to 15KB in size for UTF-8 encoded characters.
+This is equivalent to 15,000 ASCII characters (1 byte each), or 3,750–7,500 non-ASCII characters (2–4 bytes each).
+[Learn more on Decisioning guardrails & limitations](gs-experience-decisioning.md#guardrails)